jgm/gitit/README.markdown

     cabal install gitit

 These commands will install the latest released version of gitit.

-To enable support for plugins, pass the `plugins` flag to Cabal:

-    cabal install gitit -fplugins

-Note that the gitit executable will be much larger if plugins support is compiled in.
-Plugin support is disabled by default.

 To install a version of gitit checked out from the repository, change to the gitit directory and type: